deepsea-inria/deepsea-web/pbench/pbench.md

 To get started, let us consider an experiment that is typical for parallel programming: one where the objective is to generate a speedup plot.
+For purposes of our demo, the speedup of a parallel program that is run on $P$ processors in time $T_p$ is defined by the ratio $T_S / T_p$, where $T_S$ denotes the running time of a corresponding sequential program.
 Our experiment is going to study a program which computes the forty-seventh Fibonacci number, using a naive exponential algorithm.
 This Fibonacci algorithm is the "hello world" algorithm of parallel programming.

+In this experiment, for simplicity, we are going to use the same Fibonacci algorithm as both the sequential baseline and the parallel program.
+In general, however, the pbench speedup plot allows the sequential baseline program to be different from the parallel program.
+Now, suppose, for example that running time of the sequential baseline, which in our case is going to be the running time of the Fibonacci algorithm on a single processor, is $T_S = 2s$.
+Further, suppose that the running time of the parallel program on 2 processors is $T_2 = 1s$.
+Then, the speedup is $T_S / T_2 = 2x$.

-In this experiment, we have a binary, named `fib`, that takes as argument a number, `-n 47`, and a number of processors, `-proc p`, where `p` varies.
+In this experiment, we have a binary, named `fib`, that takes as argument a number, `-n 47`, and a number of processors, `-proc p`, where we vary `p`.
 To run our experiment using ten processors, for example, we woud issue the following command and get something like the corresponding output.